-Subject Areas: Languages and International Studies
+Subject Areas: Anthropology and Climate Change

 Alsford, Niki J.P. ed.
-Chronicling Formosa: Setting the Foundations for the Presbyterian Mission 1865-1876 (Taipei: Shung Ye Museum of Formosan Aborigines, 2015).
+Chronicling Formosa: Setting the Foundations for the Presbyterian Mission 1865-1876.
+Taipei: Shung Ye Museum of Formosan Aborigines, 2015.

 Alsford, Niki J.P.
 The Tea of Taiwan: Contemporary Adaptation.
 In Taiwan Since Martial Law: Society, Culture, Economy, Politics, edited by David Blundell, 263-297.
-(Taipei/Berkeley: University of California and National Taiwan University Press, 2012.)
+Taipei/Berkeley: University of California and National Taiwan University Press, 2012.